panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 totalSalary(salary2); // => 110_000
 ```

-How would you annotate the `salaryObject` parameter of the `totalSalary()` function to accept objects with string keys and number values.
+How would you annotate the `salaryObject` parameter of the `totalSalary()` function to accept objects with string keys and number values?

 The answer is to use an index signature!